sirasmu/CommandLineFun/pi_terminal.md

 	* When you are within tmux it is just like in the terminal, except you will now notice the line at the button that might say something like `[0] 0:bash*`
 	* `Ctrl+b` is as a prefix for tmux commands
 	* `Ctrl+b d` means that you will detach tmux - This might be a better way to exit tmux because it does not close the session and you might be able to return to the work you left

+# Log 2018-01-16

+## SHH

+To set up the Raspberry Pi for SHH you have to go through a few steps.

+1) Enable SHH on the Pi

+SHH is by default disabled for the Raspberry Pi.
+Therefore you need the enable it.
+Use the following command to access the configuration of the Pi:

+	sudo raspi-config

+Use the arrow keys to navigate within the configuration tool.
+Navigate to `Interfacing Options` and press `Enter`.

+Now navigate to `SHH` and press `Enter`.
+You will now be asked `Would you like the SSH server to be enabled?`.
+Navigate to `<Yes>` and press `Enter`.
+You will now be informed that it has been enabled.
+Press `Enter` to return to the menu.
+Within the Configutsyion Tool menu simply press `Esc` to exit and return to the terminal.

+The default login credentials of the Raspberry Pi is:

+	Username: pi
+	Password: raspberry

+Using the default is a security issue as anyone who know of the common login of a Raspberry Pi can now access it through SHH.
+Therefore you most likely would like to change your password.
+You do this with:

+	sudo -i

+This makes you the root.
+Meaning that you will no longer be pi@raspberrypi, but root@raspberrypi and you can now run commands without using the sudo prefix as you have root previledges.

+Now you use the following command to say that you would like to change the password of the user pi:

+	passwd pi

+After this you will be asked to enter a new UNIX password.
+Choose something that you can remember.

+To logout from root simply write:

+	exit

+2) SHH into the system from your preferred computer

+## GPIO

+Today I tried to use the genenral purpose input/output for the Raspberry Pi.
+I did so my installing